moondance-labs/tanssi-docs/builders/index.md

 ---
-title: Guides for Appchain Developers
+title: Guides for Network Developers
-description: Start building your appchain, set your development environment up, test and deploy your runtime, and choose the integrations that suit your use case.
+description: Start building your decentralized network, set up your development environment, test and deploy your runtime, and choose the integrations for your use case.
 template: index-page.html
 hide:
  - toc